What is bounding box annotation?

 Loose Boxes — Including Too Much Background

 Annotators draw boxes that extend significantly beyond the object boundary, incorporating irrelevant background pixels.
 The model learns to associate those background regions with the object class, causing false positives and reducing precision.
+This is the most common error seen across crowdsourced pipelines — a key reason why choosing the right annotation partner is a quality decision, not just a cost decision.

 IMPACT: Model precision drops 8–18% in production